druid-io/druid-io.github.io/druid-powered.md

 Druid powers a dashboard used internally to visualize real-time analytics on GumGum's Real Time Bidding platform.
 GumGum runs Druid on Amazon EC2 and can ingest up to 300,000 events per second at peak time.

+## Hulu

+At Hulu, we use Druid to power our analytics platform that enables us to interactively deep dive into the behaviors of our users and applications in real-time.

 ## Imply

 Imply uses Druid to power public demos and to power our internal monitoring and metrics.